At the conclave

 Pope Gregory XVI followed to some extent the advice given by Giuseppe Valadier and started the reconstruction of S. Paolo fuori le mura at its transept: in 1840 that section of the

-basilica was reopened: a portico gave access to the interior: the ceiling was decorated with the coats of arms of the pope and of his two predecessors.
+basilica was reopened: a portico gave access to the interior: the ceiling was decorated with the coats of arms of the Pope and of his two predecessors.

-The reconstruction of the basilica absorbed almost all the available resources and in the 15 years of his pontificate Pope Gregory XVI promoted very few initiatives: at Tivoli the course of the Aniene River was modified to avoid floods; S. Rocco had a new façade; Spedale S. Gallicano was enlarged and the Central Post Office in Palazzo del Viceregente was embellished with a new portico.
+The reconstruction of the basilica absorbed almost all the available resources and in the 15 years of his pontificate Pope Gregory XVI promoted very few initiatives: at Tivoli the course of the Aniene River was modified to avoid floods; S. Rocco had a new façade; Spedale S. Gallicano was enlarged and the Central Post Office in Palazzo del Vicegerente was embellished with a new portico.
 During his pontificate the Torlonia became the wealthiest family of Rome: they celebrated their status by enlarging and embellishing their villa.

 The outcome of the conclave which followed the death of Pope Gregory XVI on June 1, 1846 came as a surprise to many:

-the conclave lasted only two days and
+it lasted only two days and

 Archbishop of Milan who was in charge of putting forward the wishes and the vetoes of Austria.
 The choice of the cardinals fell on

 Giovanni Maria Mastai Ferretti, whom few would have thought could be elected due to his age (he was only 48) and to his

 limited experience, both in theological matters and in the handling of State affairs.
 He was elected mainly because he had fared well as Bishop of Imola, a town near Bologna